CGodinho/Concepts/DTB_Challenge_BigData/doc/consolidated_prescription_data_dictionary.md

 ## Description

-Proposal dataset for the **Daimler Trucks & Buses Tech and Data Hub bigdata technical challenge**.
-It joins datasets Drugs Physician, Prescription into a single dataset.
+Proposal dataset for the **Daimler Trucks & Buses Tech and Data Hub Big Data technical challenge**.
+It joins datasets Drugs Physician, Prescription into a single dataset named **Consolidation**.

 The primary data source for these data is the CMS Chronic Conditions Data Warehouse, which contains Medicare Part D PDE records received through the claims submission cut-off date.